Renato Kizito Sesana: Sexual abuse allegations

 He has been accused of sexually abusing of young African males.
 He strongly denied them, saying the properties of the Koinonia Community were the real targets of the people behind the accusations.

 On December 1, 2010 Kenya Attorney General declared that there was no sufficient evidence to prosecute him.
 All the key witnesses have so far retracted their statements and admitted of having been given money to accuse him.

 In June 2010, Father Kizito filed three cases for defamation, against three Kenyan mass media for biased reporting.
-The proceedings are still ongoing.